yorklim/tp/docs/DeveloperGuide.md

 * This project was based on the [AddressBook-Level3 (AB3](https://se-education.org/addressbook-level3/) from [SE-EDU](https://se-education.org/).
 * The `remark` command in this project was implemented with reference to the CS2103T AB3 [Tutorial: Adding a command](https://nus-cs2103-ay2324s2.github.io/tp/tutorials/AddRemark.html).
-* The user guide approach in breakdown in sections and header styling was inspired by [ArtBuddy](https://ay2223s1-cs2103t-w11-3.github.io/tp/UserGuide.html)
+* The user guide approach in breakdown of sections and header styling was inspired by [ArtBuddy](https://ay2223s1-cs2103t-w11-3.github.io/tp/UserGuide.html)
 --------------------------------------------------------------------------------------------------------------------

 ## **Setting up, getting started**